yuhun-Jun/fast24_ae/README.md

 ```

 Upon completion, the modified kernel and NVMeVirt will be downloaded into their respective directories.
+For the experiment, it's necessary to build a modified version of the kernel and NVMeVirt, as well as install sqlite and filebench.
+Details on these procedures are outlined starting from [Section 3](#3-kernel-build).

 ## 3. Kernel Build
 Before building the kernel, ensure the following packages are installed: